dockstore/dockstore-documentation/docs/launch-with/mybinder-launch-with.rst

 .. note: MyBinder is a non-profit, and its compute resources vary over time, causing launches to `sometimes fail <https://discourse.jupyter.org/t/binder-startup-stuck-at-pulling-image/22298/2>`_ during periods of high load.
 In the event of a failure, you might retry later, or donate more servers to MyBinder.

-After MyBinder builds the kernel image, it displays the notebook within a Jupyter-based UI:
+After MyBinder builds the kernel image, it loads the notebook into a Jupyter-based interface:

 .. figure:: /assets/images/docs/mybinder/notebook-in-mybinder.png
    :alt: Notebook in MyBinder